 What’s Your Debt-to-Income Ratio?

 When you apply for a mortgage, a broker is going tally up all of the monthly payments you make on existing obligations, including credit cards, student loans, personal loans, car debts and other mortgages.
 That number gets measured against your income.
 This debt-to-income ratio helps determine your monthly mortgage payment.
 (So does your credit score.
-You can see where yours currently stands by getting your free credit scores, updated each month, on Credit.com.)
+You can see where yours currently stands by getting your free credit scores, updated every 14 days, on Credit.com.)
 Sounds easy and simple enough, right?

 Well, the concept is, but if more than 25% of your income is already going towards debts, you may not be able buy as much home as you think.
 When you have other existing obligations, your ability to borrow can be reduced tremendously.
 That $300 per month car lease, for example, can be severely hampering your buying power.